-Doctors around the world have issued strong warnings for people not to use disinfectant to treat coronavirus.
-Their plea follows suggestions on Thursday by US President Donald Trump that disinfectant could potentially be used to treat COVID-19.
-President Trump said: "I see the disinfectant, where it knocks [the virus] out in one minute.…Is there a way we can do something like that by injection inside or almost a cleaning?…It gets in the lungs and it does a tremendous number on the lungs."
-On Friday, Mr Trump said his comments had been made "sarcastically".
-The White House press secretary said the media took the comments out of context and ran "with negative headlines".
+Doctors have strongly warned against using disinfectant to treat coronavirus.
+Their plea follows suggestions by US President Donald Trump that disinfectant could be used to treat COVID-19.
+President Trump said: "I see the disinfectant, where it knocks [the virus] out in one minute....Is there a way we can do something like that by injection?...It gets in the lungs and it does a tremendous number on the lungs."
+Mr Trump said his comments had been made "sarcastically".
+The White House said the media took the comments out of context and wrote "negative headlines".

-Disinfectants are hazardous and toxic substances.
-They can be poisonous if ingested and have fatal consequences.
-Reckitt Benckiser, maker of the best-selling disinfectant Lysol, warned that its product should "under no circumstance" be injected or ingested.
-The president of the American Medical Association also joined in the chorus of concern regarding President Trump's comments.
-She said: "It is unfortunate that I have to comment on this, but people should under no circumstances ingest or inject bleach or disinfectant."
-She added: "Rest assured, when we eventually find a treatment for or vaccine against COVID-19, it will not be in the cleaning supplies aisle."
+Disinfectants are toxic substances and can have fatal consequences if injected or ingested.
+The maker of the best-selling disinfectant, Lysol, warned that its product should "under no circumstance" be injected or ingested.
+The American Medical Association also joined in the chorus of concern.
+It said: "It is unfortunate that I have to comment on this, but people should under no circumstances ingest or inject bleach or disinfectant."
+It added: "Rest assured, when we eventually find a treatment for or vaccine against COVID-19, it will not be in the cleaning supplies aisle."

 Try other levels.
 The listening is a little longer, with more vocabulary.

 This page has all the levels, listening and reading for this lesson.